tibiacast/tibiarc/README.md

 as long as the appropriate `.dat`/`.spr`/`.pic` files are present.
 If you cannot find a `.pic` file, you can safely use one from a later Tibia version.

-There's currently support for all versions between 7.11 and 7.92, but others may be hit or miss as I haven't had enough files to test with.
+There's currently support for all Tibia versions between 7.11 and 7.92, but others may be hit or miss as I haven't had enough files to test with.

 I hope someone finds this useful. :-)